juvar/murano-tutorial/source/introduction.rst

 where users can browse applications available for the tenant.

 **Murano application** installs and manages an arbitrary software like Tomcat, MySQL, Windows ActiveDirectory
-on top of VM or on a bare metal server.
+on top of virtual machine instance.
 It consists of:

-* software binary distributives
+* Arbitrary software resources such as shell scripts, various config or properties files or even software binary distributives
-* shell scripts
-* Murano application code written on MuranoPL (workflows and UI definitions).
+* Murano application code written on MuranoPL (workflows)
+* Text files in special Murano format that specify UI definitions, Murano application manifest.
+* Application logo

 **Workflows** usually contain a set of instructions to provision OpenStack resources: VMs, networks, subnets, floating IPs and volumes.
 As soon as infrastructure resources are provisioned Murano workflows will orchestrate software components installation.

-It is important to note that Murano uses Heat to provision OpenStack resources and also can use Heat for software components installation via Heat Software orchestration.
+It is important to note that Murano uses Heat to provision OpenStack resources.

+Murano can also use Heat for software components installation via Heat Software orchestration.
+If used together with Heat Software Orchestration, Murano can install software not only on VM instance, but also on a bare metal server.

 .. image:: images/applications.png